NotFraagaa/Fraga-Bo2/README.md

 Round 200: Rounds 50, 70, 100, 150, 175, 200

-To change the sr use the following DVars:
+To change the SR use the following DVars:

     there can only be one at the same time, for changing them you need to do a fast_restart